Collapse to view only § 3121. Findings and declarations

 The term “economic development district” means any area in the United States that—

-(i) is composed of areas described in section 3161(a) of this title and, to the extent appropriate, neighboring counties or communities; and
+(i) is composed of areas described in section 3161(a) of this title and, to the extent determined appropriate by the Secretary, neighboring counties or communities; and

 (ii) has been designated by the Secretary as an economic development district under section 3171 of this title.